alexandresc/test-shopify-github-actions/README.md

 # Deploy Shopify theme for GitHub Actions

+### Customized for private use of alexandresc

+Created own action and docker

 ### NEW since 2.2 : this action is now based on a pre-built image
 ```
 Using a pre-built image saved 115% of time on this action set-up